upachler/cogenitor/doc/conversion_rules.md

 * The variants are defined like this:
   - Declared error codes, such as HTTP 400, are called after their {statusFragment}, so HTTP 400 becomes `NotFound400`.
 For each declared HTTP error (4xx or 5xx ranges), such a variant is generated.
 The variants are generated as tuple variants, whose single member type is the type yielded by mapping the media type of that response (see section below)
   - For undeclared HTTP responses, a variant called `UnknownResponse` is generated.
 The variant is generated as a tuple variant whoose type is `http::Response` from the `http` crate.
   - For all other errors, a tuple variant `OtherError` is generated.
-It's contained type is `anyhow::Error` from the `anyhow` crate.
+It's contained type is `Box<dyn Error>`.

-#### Media type mappings
+### Media type content mapping <a name='media-type-content-mapping'>

-A response defined in OpenAPI may define schemata for one or more media types.
+A response or a request body defined in OpenAPI may define schemata for one or more media types.
 Consider the following fragment:

 ```yaml
       responses: